 It’s not me.

-Most people are not as confused as I am in this situation.
-They get cross and frustrated very quickly and bounce to the next supplier instead.
-Me, I know how hard it is to get homepage content right, so I linger, feeling a bit sorry for them to have such a seemingly great product, and yet so poor a description of what they do.
+I was somewhat bemused by the situation – but, having had a bit of experience with website design, I know how hard it is to get homepages right, so I lingered a little while, feeling a bit sorry that they had such a seemingly great product, and yet so poor a description of what they do.

-Software and tech companies are notoriously bad at their own messaging - and are happy (usually) to admit it too.
-In the race to an amazing product, a beautifully designed, image-rich, responsive website, and a killer online demo, they often don’t realise the importance of the single most important asset they could create - homepage messaging.
+Software and tech companies are notoriously bad at their own messaging – and are happy (usually) to admit it too.
+In the race to an amazing product, a beautifully designed, image-rich, responsive website, and a killer online demo, they often don’t realise the importance of the single most important asset they could create: homepage copy that actually converts.

 I am not exaggerating.
-Homepage content is your most powerful marketing asset, because:
+Homepage copy is your most powerful marketing asset, because:

 - Your homepage gets the most hits

-- Your homepage content has to appeal to all visitors, no matter of motivation, need or buying stage
+- Your homepage content has to appeal to all visitors, no matter their motivation, need or buying stage

 - You have just a few seconds to communicate what you do, how you do it and why they should choose you